It is important that you read and re-read this page before you consider undergoing this surgery.

 1. Do not take aspirin or aspirin products for 2 to 3 weeks prior to surgery.
 (Click Non recommended Medicines for more information.)

-2. For three consecutive nights before surgery wash the entire face with Isodine foam (Betadine in the US) shampoo.
+2. For three consecutive nights before surgery wash the parts of the body to be operated on with Isodine foam (Betadine in the US) shampoo.
 Your pharmacist may suggest an alternative product if you are unable to find it.

-2. You may get up to use the toilet and for meals only during this period.
+2. You may get up to use the toilet and for meals.

 To view some cases of this surgery click Photo Gallery